alfmunny/MIT6.824-Distributed-Systems/Lecture1-Introduction.md

 Import details about MapReduce

-1.  master gives Map tasks to workers util all Maps complete
+1.  master gives Map tasks to workers until all Maps complete
 2.  after all Maps have finished, master hands out Reduce tasks

-A intersting question in the online video lecture:
+A interesting question in the online video lecture:

 How to minimize network use?
 Because if the Map and Reduce get the file from other storage or another distributed storage, it still has to dealt with a lot of data traffic.

 -   GFS server finds out where does the input files stores and try to run the Map directly on that machine.
 So you read the input from local disk.
-However the intermediate data goes over network once, because the Reduce workers have to collect the intermediate data from diffrent Map workers
+However the intermediate data goes over network once, because the Reduce workers have to collect the intermediate data from different Map workers

 Crash:

 1. Map crashes: Intermediate files should be re-created and call Reduce on them again.
-2. Reduce crashes: no hearbeat of worker or the task is running too long.
+2. Reduce crashes: no heartbeat of worker or the task is running too long.
 Master call the Reduce task on other worker.